znbn/django-cms/docs/how_to/custom_plugins.rst

 * ``get_render_template``: A method that returns a template path to render the plugin with.

-In addition to those attributes, you can also define a :meth:`render` method on your subclasses.
-It is specifically this :ref:`render` method that is the **view** for your plugin.
+In addition to those attributes, you can also override the :meth:`~cms.plugin_base.CMSPluginBase.render()` method which determines the template context variables that are used to render your plugin.
+By default, this method only adds ``instance`` and ``placeholder`` objects to your context, but plugins can override this to include any context that is required.

+A number of other methods are available for overriding on your CMSPluginBase sub-classes.
+See: :class:`~cms.plugin_base.CMSPluginBase` for further details.

 ***************